juliettemurris/juliettemurris.github.io/index.md

 <br>

 <strong>Latest news:</strong>
+> 🥨 _December 2024 -_ I have joined the <a href="https://www.biochem.mpg.de/borgwardt">Borgwardt Lab</a> from the <a href="https://www.biochem.mpg.de/en">Max Planck Institute of Biochemistry</a> as a postdoctoral fellow.
+Fascinating research ahead!

-> 🐻 _October 2024 -_ Thrilled to share that I was selected to present my work at the Doctoral Consortium at the <a href="[https://www.aies-conference.com/2024/](https://www.aies-conference.com/2024/)">AIES 2024 Conference</a> in San Jose, California!
+ > 🐻 _October 2024 -_ Thrilled to share that I was selected to present my work at the Doctoral Consortium at the <a href="[https://www.aies-conference.com/2024/](https://www.aies-conference.com/2024/)">AIES 2024 Conference</a> in San Jose, California.
 This is my first opportunity to present internationally, which makes the experience even more exciting!

 > ☀️ _June 2024 -_ I received the _Best Poster Award_ at the R conference in Vannes, France!
 You can find my poster on <a href="https://juliettemurris.github.io/talks">this page</a>